mwkpe/pichi/README.md

 # PiPoint
 A GNSS location transceiver for the Raspberry Pi

 A small program for reading NMEA sentences from a GNSS receiver.
-The data can be logged, or transmitted and received via UDP, basically turning the Rasperry Pi into an GPS tag.
+The data can be logged, or transmitted and received via UDP, basically turning the Rasperry Pi into a GPS tag.

+Requirements
+---
+A Raspberry Pi or similar device – except for the [system timer](/timer.h) there's no platform-specific code – and a GNSS receiver supporting the NMEA 0183 protocol (RMC or GGA).
+Developed and tested with a Raspberry Pi 3 (Model B) and a NAVILOCK NL-8002U USB 2.0 GNSS Receiver (u-blox-8).

+Currently the program can only read sentences from the device.
+The receiver itself must be configured with another software (e.g. u-center or similar) to send RMC or GGA sentences.

 Development setup
 ---